-- Shown Their Work: While all the dinosaurs and pterosaurs in the Dinosaur Kingdom are stylized and cartoony (though the quadrupedal dinosaurs have more realistic postures), their Tyrannosaurus rex king very clearly has feathers on his head, back and arms.
+- While all the dinosaurs and pterosaurs in the Dinosaur Kingdom are stylized and cartoony (though the quadrupedal dinosaurs have more realistic postures), their Tyrannosaurus rex king very clearly has feathers on his head, back and arms.
 He even confirms having feathers in "Biggest Fan".

 - Sibling Rivalry: When Prohyas and Vambre find a new magisword, they usually fight over who gets to keep it.

 - Skewed Priorities: When a Loony Fan leaves a ton of voice mails in her attempt to goad the Warriors into rescuing her (which she set up herself,) Vambre has to remind Prohyas that there are bigger issues at hand.Prohyas: I am not looking forward to deleting those later.